gbraad/mscrolls-brahman/strands/sdk/readme.md

 By using flow, you create a game.
 For documentation on flow, terms and how to build games see the manual in `doc\strandmanual.pdf`

-## Running the Examples
+## Running the Sample Games

-These examples are also covered in the `strandmanual.pdf`.
+These samples are also covered in the `strandmanual.pdf`.

 ### Running Beanstalk

-Go into the directory `examples\beanstalk`
+Go into the directory `games\beanstalk`

 Run the command-line version with: